 We picked a lot of apples and made memories with the boys.
-The Imaginative One ended up getting stung by a bee but was happy because the apples were absolutely delicious.
+The Imaginative One was stung by a bee but was happy because the apples were absolutely delicious.
 That made up for his finger being stung.

 Once we got home, I washed some of the less attractive ones.
 Then I peeled and cut them into smaller pieces.
-I placed into one of my bigger pots, covered the apples with water, and cooked them for half and hour.
-The boys then helped me puree the apples in the blender for a smoother applesauce.
+I placed it into one of my bigger pots, covered the apples with water, and cooked them for half an hour.
+The boys helped me puree the apples in the blender for a smoother applesauce.
 The end result was a delicious applesauce.

 So why am I proud of myself.
-I made homemade applesauce that I know the boys will eat.
+I made homemade applesauce that I knew the boys would eat.
 I made memories with the boys.
-We picked the apples and within 2.5 hours I had applesauce.
+We picked the apples, and within 2.5 hours, I had applesauce.
 That is why I’m proud of myself.

 Stars of the recipe: